SEOYUNJE/Lung-Image-Analysis/Dataset/readme.md

   | Fibrosis             | 1027   |

   ## Pad Chest Dataset
+  Of these reports, 27% were manually annotated by trained physicians and the remaining set was labeled using a supervised method based on a recurrent neural network with attention mechanisms.

   Here is **[Pad Chest Dataset](https://www.kaggle.com/datasets/seoyunje/pc-dataset)**

   There are 29907 imgs in datasets